igorline/slither_wiki/JSON-output.md

   - `directive` (string array): Fully serialized pragma directive (ie: `["solidity", "^", "0.4", ".9"]`)

 ## Source Mapping
 Each `source_mapping` object is used to map an element to some portion of source.
-It should be of the form:
+It is of the form:
 ```
 "source_mapping": {
  "start": 45